kyanostat/min-info/README.md

 ### Gallery of the inference based on the minimum information dependence model

-* A. Graphical model of continuous and categorical data (with the consideration of higher interaction)
+* A. Graphical model of continuous and categorical data with the consideration of the second-order interactions

-We use Palmer Archipelago penguin data (red nodes indicate categorical variables; blue nodes indicate continuous variables).
+We apply our model to Palmer Archipelago penguin data.

+Red nodes indicate categorical variables; Blue nodes indicate continuous variables.

+Red and green cycles indicate the top-2 second-order interationcs.

 <img src="img/Figure_MixedGraphicalmodel.png" width="520px">